top of page

 why do we have to vote?

 The law mandates voter approval to issue bonds for this project, which is not classified as a “public works” facility.
-Under the proposed structure, property taxes will be required to be used to repay the convention center bonds if the four key funding sources – hotel revenues, sales tax, user fees, and H.O.T. tax – do not generate the required revenue.
+Under the proposed structure, property taxes will only be required to repay the convention center bonds if hotel revenues, sales taxes and HOT taxes do not generate the required revenue.
 If these funding sources generate sufficient revenues each year, no property taxes will be needed to repay the bond.